The House of Belonging

 Cullen pulled his patched blanket tighter to him.

-His wife called him by his nickname “Barney” in the dream, as in “Barney Rubble”.
+In the dream his wife called him by his nickname “Barney”, as in “Barney Rubble”.
 Barney to her Betty, and at every opportunity, he’d reward her with the cartoon’s laugh, “a hee-hee, a hee-hee”.

 Barney, come to the nursery.
 Look at our baby!
 Isn’t he wonderful?

 Barney, Francis, Cullen—most people down here didn’t know his first name, perhaps only Father.

 “George says you’re a woodworker, a carver?”
 Father had asked, hopefulness in his voice when his boss brought him down.
 “And a hand tools expert?”

 Hand tools, the polite way to describe the stuff you don’t plug in.
 Without money to pay the electric bills, you learn to cope.